pmongeon/CAIS2025/content/call-for-papers.md

 ## Important dates

-- <strong>Submission deadline</strong>: Extended deadline: January 20th, 2025, midnight Pacific Time.
+- <strong>Submission deadline</strong>: ~~January 8th, 2025~~ January 20th, 2025, midnight Pacific Time.
 - <strong>Notification of acceptance</strong>: No later than March 15, 2025.
 - <strong>Submission of final versions</strong>: No later than April 30, 2025.
 - <strong>Conference</strong>: May 27-29, 2025.

+Please note that accepted presenters will have the choice of presenting in-person or virtually.